McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 ## About
 The Co-operator is a co-op management tool intregrating features from both mycourses and myFuture.
 Group 5 mainly focuses on developing from the student viewpoint.
 Keeping this in mind, the first deliverable includes:

-1)List of Functional and Non-Functional Requirements 2)User Case Diagram
+1. List of Functional and Non-Functional Requirements
+2. User Case Diagram
-3)UML Model (Domain Model)
+3. UML Model (Domain Model)
-4)Persistance Layer
+4. Persistance Layer

 Tools that were used for this Deliverable include: Eclipse, SpringBoot, Gradle, UML extension, Heroku & Draw.Io